-Julie Myers Wood has more than 25 years of experience in the public and private sector working on regulatory and enforcement issues from many perspectives, including as federal prosecutor, defense counsel, government investigator and compliance consultant.
-Ms. Wood is currently the Chief Executive Officer at Guidepost Solutions, a leading investigations, compliance, and security firm with offices throughout the United States, as well as England, Colombia, and Singapore.
+Julie Myers Wood has more than 25 years of experience in public and private sectors working on regulatory and enforcement issues from many perspectives, including as a federal prosecutor, defense counsel, government investigator, and compliance consultant.
+Ms. Wood is currently the Chief Executive Officer at Guidepost Solutions, a leading investigations, compliance, and security firm with offices throughout the United States, England, Colombia, and Singapore.
 At Guidepost, she focuses on regulatory compliance and investigative work and regularly serves as an independent monitor/consultant appointed by the U.S. government.
 She is often called to assist companies and organizations in crisis and help them make meaningful changes to their compliance structure, practices, and accountability.

 Before joining Guidepost, Ms. Wood started a consulting and software firm, ICS Consulting.
 ICS Consulting built software products to assist the private sector in meeting regulatory requirements for immigration and trade compliance.
 ICS Consulting also provided specialized immigration and customs consulting services.
 Guidepost Solutions acquired ICS Consulting in 2012.

-Ms. Wood began her legal career at the law firm of Mayer, Brown & Platt in Chicago, Illinois.
+Ms. Wood began her legal career at the Mayer, Brown & Platt law firm in Chicago, Illinois.
 She is a graduate of Baylor University and Cornell Law School.